Dill

 Synonym(s)

-Anethum gravolens, also called dill, is a spice plant of the genus Anethum within the family Apiaceae (umbelliferae) and grows over 1 m high.
+Anethum gravolens, also known as dill, is a spice plant of the genus Anethum in the Apiaceae family (umbelliferae) and grows to over 1 m in height.
 Its original distribution area is in the Near East, but today the plant is cultivated worldwide.
-Cylindrical, grooved stem, three to four pinnately lobed leaves, yolk-yellow flowers, flowering June to August.
-Broadly elliptical, nearly round, flat and narrowly winged cleft fruit that breaks into two ovoid to oval, yellowish brown to dark brown partial fruits when ripe.
+Cylindrical, grooved stem, three to four pinnately lobed leaves, yolk-yellow flowers, flowering time June to August.
+Broadly elliptical, almost round, flat and narrowly winged split fruit, which splits into two egg-shaped to oval, yellow-brown to dark brown sub-fruits when ripe.

-The essential oil extracted from the dill fruits is used in stomach liquors and liqueurs as a digestive.
+The essential oil extracted from the dill fruits is used in stomach schnapps and liqueurs to aid digestion.

 Dill is an annual and herbaceous plant that grows to a height of between 30 and 75 cm, rarely up to 120 cm.
 The plant has a strong aromatic scent and is light green to green-turquoise in color.
 The stems of the plant grow upright and branch out at the top.
 In contrast to the upper leaves, the lower leaves are strongly dissected and larger.